kixorz/naive-search/README.md

 # Naive Search

 Search the web using the Common Crawl dataset!
-Application demonstrates the use of AWS Aurora and Serverless application model.
+Application demonstrates the use of AWS Aurora MySQL and the Serverless application model.

 ## The Common crawl data